polydawn/timeless/book/design/API.md

 <a id=layer-2></a>
 ### Layer 2: Computation Graphs

-The Timeless Stack represents pipelines by combining multiple formulas, but some of which do *not* have all inputs pinned, and instead rely on other formulas in the pipeline.
-This reuses as much of the lower layer API as possible, but allows more flexibility.

-While this layer is still standardized and used by multiple core tools in the timeless stack, it is much more relaxed that the prior two layers: human-selected names are present here to identify the individual step formulas and their relationships.
+The Timeless Stack represents multi-stage computations by generating a series of formulas from a document which has psuedo-formulas, which rather than having all hashed wareIDs as inputs already pinned, instead uses human-readable names and references.
+These human-readable references can connect the outputs of one formula to be the inputs of another; or reference external data (e.g. previous releases of system which have publicly tracked names).

+These multi-stage computations are called "modules", and each psuedo-formula is a "step".
+The module-local named references which connect Steps are called "slot refs".
+Slot Refs can be initialized either by the outputs of a Step, or by external data using a "import".
+Imports come in several forms, but the main one is "catalog imports", which refer to snapshots of previously produced data.

+At Layer 2 we also begin to have multiple documents of different types which will all be referenced at the same time.
+We have not just the Module which you will author; but will need to import data from Catalogs, and export releases to put more info into Catalogs for future use.
+We're starting move towards updatability rather than repeatability here;
+it will be up to the user to make sure all these documents are versioned in a coherent snapshot for deep-time repeatability.

 As a result of the use of human-meaningful names rather than hashes, documents at Layer 2 are *not* trivially globally content-addressable.
-In other words, two different people can write semantically identical Layer 2 pipelines, which generate totally identically Layer 1 formulas... and while the Layer 1 formulas *will* converge to the exact same identity hashes, the Layer pipelines will not.
+In other words, two different people can write semantically identical Layer 2 modules, which generate totally identical Layer 1 formulas... and while the Layer 1 formulas *will* converge to the exact same identity hashes, the Layer 2 modules may not, if different locally-scoped names were used.
-Examples of differences that may result in identical Layer 1 content but distinct Layer 2 pipelines include step names (one author may have called a step `"stepFoo"` while the other titled it `"stepBaz"`) or using the same Wares but by different aliases (one pipeline might reference a WareID released as `"foo:v1.0:linux"` while another references it as `"foo:v1.0rc2:linux"` when those names actually resolve to the same WareID).
+Examples of differences that may result in identical Layer 1 content but distinct Layer 2 modules include step names (one author may have called a step `"stepFoo"` while the other titled it `"stepBaz"`) or imports which resolve to the same Wares but got there via different references (one module might import a WareID released as `"foo:v1.0:linux"` while another references it as `"foo:v1.0rc2:linux"`, regardless of whether both names resolve to the same WareID).

 <a id=layer-2-examples></a>
 #### Data Examples

-A basting is composed of several formula elements, plus some information to wire intermediate steps together ("imports") and information to name the final interesting results ("exports"):
+A module is composed of several steps (mostly "operations", which are the precursor to a formula, and will generate a formula when all inputs are resolved to hashes), plus some information to wire intermediate steps together ("imports") and information to name the final interesting results ("exports"):

 ```
 {
+	"imports": {
+		"base": "catalog:example.timeless.io/base:201801:linux-amd64"
+	},
 	"steps": {
 		"stepBar": {
-			"imports": {
-				"/": "example.timeless.io/base:201801:linux-amd64",
-				"/woof": "wire:stepFoo:/task/out"
-			},
-			"formula": {
+			"operation": {
 				"inputs": {
-					"/": "tar:6q7G4hWr283FpTa5Lf8heVqw9t97b5VoMU6AGszuBYAz9EzQdeHVFAou7c4W9vFcQ6"
+					"base": "/",
+					"stepFoo.out": "/woof",
 				},
 				"action": {
 					"exec": [